PARKS & RECREATION DEPARTMENT

 Cambria's Dog Park draws a steady stream of locals and visitors to the area.
-Located at the south end of Main Street and Santa Rosa Creek Road in Cambria.
-Dogs of all sizes have an opportunity to play with other dogs and get plenty of exercise and fresh air.
-The property is owned by the Cambria Community Services District, but maintained by a private citizens group.
+Located at the end of Rodeo Grounds Road in Cambria, dogs of all sizes have an opportunity to play with other dogs and get plenty of exercise and fresh air.
+The property is owned by the Cambria Community Services District but maintained by a private citizens group.
 Water is available and there is a shady area for owners to socialize while keeping an eye on their playful canines.

 The Cambria Monterey Pine forest is one of only three native stands left in Coastal California.
 A number of factors threaten the survival and health of these valuable forests including disease, pests, fire suppression, development, and aging.
 To address these issues and provide long-term solutions, preparation of a Forest Management Plan was initiated in May of 2000 by the Cambria Forest Committee, an advisory committee to the CCSD.

 Grant funding totaling $100,000 was obtained from the California Department of Forestry and Fire Protection.
 The consultant firm of Jones & Stokes was retained to develop the plan in conjunction with the community.
 A final Forest Management Plan was completed in 2002.